I recently revisited this very early post, modifying it enough to classify it as brand new.

 The Trans Am didn’t just look aerodynamic, either: the drag coefficient of .323 is still respectable even in 2013.
 Pontiac’s choice of pop-up headlights (over the Camaro’s open headlights) and careful airflow tuning yielded an impressive result.

 Unfortunately, the mechanicals did not come close to backing up the looks.
 The top of the line engine for the Trans Am was the LU9 “Crossfire” throttle-body injected 5.0 liter/305 ci V8, with 165 bhp—and that was only available with a three-speed automatic transmission, yielding about a nine second zero to sixty time (Motor Trend managed to do it in 8.89 seconds).
 If you wanted the four-speed manual transmission, the best engine choice available on the Trans Am was the base LG4 V8 with 145 bhp—and approximately ten seconds from 0 to 60 mph.

 These performance issues did not, however, prevent Pontiac from implying the world in their commercials.

 Standard exterior and mechanical equipment on the $9,658 Trans Am (about $25,500 in today’s dollars) included power brakes (front disc/rear drum), hidden electronically-controlled halogen headlamps, dual sport mirrors, an all-glass rear hatch, a rear decklid spoiler, and 205/70R14 steel-belted radial tires (still a readily available size) on turbo cast aluminum wheels.
 Inside, reclining front bucket seats and side window defoggers were included.

-Third-generation Firebirds have a strong following, and 1982 Trans Ams make regular appearances in the Hemming’s Motor News classifieds.
-As I write this in November 2013, there’s an LU9-equipped car with 28,000 miles for sale for $15,000.
-According to Hagerty’s valuation tools, all the money for a 1982 Trans Am in #1 condition is $12,600.
+Third-generation Firebirds have a strong following, and 1982 Trans Ams make regular appearances in the Hemming’s Motor News classifieds and on eBay Motors.
+As I update this post in December 2018, there’s a Bright Red 1983 Trans Am with 85,000 miles for sale for $6,700.
+According to Hagerty’s valuation tools, all the money for a 1982 Trans Am with the “Crossfire” in #1/Concours condition is $20,400, with a more normal #3/Good car going for $7,600.

-Please make mine black, but I think I’d hold out for the 1983 and its 5-speed manual transmission/190 bhp L69 HO engine combination.
+Please make mine Black, but I think I’d hold out for the 1983 and its five-speed manual transmission/190 bhp L69 HO engine combination.